bamer/llama-runner-async-proxy/docs/project_technical_organisations.md

 - One class or concept per Python file.
 - Loaders, runners, and proxies are logically separated.
 - Centralized validation via `config_loader.py`.
-- separation of concerns is a priority and mandatory way of
+- Separation of concerns is a priority and mandatory way of development.

 ---

 ## 🔐 6.
 Security & Configuration